Haunting final text: Five words torment dad after teens' fatal crash

 Earlier in the day, friends of the victims visited the crash scene, with one girl breaking down as she said she could have prevented it from happening.

-Ellie Mount, who is best friends with the two girls and was also invited out last night, has broken down at the scene on Wednesday.
+Ellie Mount, who is best friends with the two girls and was also invited out that night, broke down at the scene on Wednesday.

 A neighbour of one of the teenagers killed, Louis Dimech, took to Facebook saying the boy had "lived a rough life".